 Fortnite might look more appealing, but who wins out in the Fortnite vs. PUBG graphics stakes really depends on personal preference.

 When it comes to the Fortnite vs. PUBG gameplay battle, building is the most important divergence between the two.
-In the former, when it gets to the business end of a match, it is important you use the wood, stone, and metal you should have stockpiled to create your own structures and get a good vantage point over the competition.
+In the former, when it gets to the business end of a match, it is important you use the wood, stone, and metal you should have stockpiled at the beginning to create your own structures and get a good vantage point.
 But building at any other time is fatal unless you have the skills: player-made constructions are noticeable, and you will be found.
 In PUBG, you have no such luxury: you have to make do with the cover provided by the map.
-You can at least go prone in PUBG; a boon for the not-so-brave.

-Helped by the art style, PUBG’s gameplay is a more stressful, serious experience with matches that often last longer – provided you stay alive, that is.
-It is great for the masochists amongst you.
-Fortnite's is faster and more accessible - especially in Blitz mode - and it is easier to get to the top 30-or-so players if you avoid Tilted Towers.
+PUBG’s gameplay is a more stressful, serious experience with matches that often last longer – provided you stay alive, that is.
+Fortnite is faster and more accessible and it’s easier to get to the top 30-or-so players if you avoid Tilted Towers.
 However, once you get there, building is essential to win, so make sure you read up on our top Fortnite building tips.